tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What AWS service helps distribute the load on multiple EC2 instances?
 A: AWS Elastic Load Balancer or ELB.

 - Q: If you need a layer 4 load balancer, what can you do?
 A: Create a network load balancer (as opposed to an application load balancer).

+- Q: What services does Route 53 provide?
+Answer: Traffic flow management and domain registration

 ## Application Services